 Phase Three: Decide when and what where you want to buy from.
 At this point, you know about what it will cost and what carpet you need.
 Now let’s put it on your calendar at the most optimal time (different dates can affect costs and health) And who are you going to buy from?
 Let’s make a list keeping in mind the pros and cons of different types of stores.

 Phase Four: Use the last 3 steps to go to the store and buy carpet.
 The last 3 steps gave you the details you need to go to the store and buy carpet.
 This section focuses on what to expect in the store, and some key buying tips that will save you money and future stress.

 Phase Five: Prep for installation day.
 This isn’t just cleaning your home.
 Yes, you’ve bought the carpet, but the journey isn’t over.
-Unfortunately, for some people everything is good to this point.
-But the still get ripped off.
+Unfortunately, for some people, everything is good to this point.
+But they still get ripped off.
 Get our best industry tips for making sure you get everything you should.

 Phase X: Prepare for after the purchase.
 Now you can experience your awesome new carpet, and take pride in the fact that you probably did a better job buying it than 99% of people.
 But make sure not to ruin your efforts by void the warranty or using the wrong vacuum.
 It’s worth bookmarking our carpet owners section for later use.

 Of course, knowing the steps just scratches the surface.
 But I’ve got you covered.
 Everything you need to know to complete each step (better than 99% of other carpet shoppers) is included below.
 Click a link above to skip to a specific step.
 Or my favorite way to use this guide: just start scrolling down, and I’ll walk you through it.